KISS Sorcar: A Stupidly-Simple General-Purpose and Software Engineering AI Assistant: The System Prompt

 Each pre-flight check targets a specific category of avoidable error:

-\textbf{``Read every file you will modify before changing it.''} The most common source of agent-introduced bugs is modifying a file based on an incorrect assumption about its current contents.
+\textbf{``Read before modify rule.''} The most common source of agent-introduced bugs is modifying a file based on an incorrect assumption about its current contents.
 The model may ``remember'' an older version of the file from its training data, or it may extrapolate from a partial reading.
-By requiring a fresh read immediately before any edit, the instruction ensures that the model operates on the file's current state, not a stale mental model.

-\textbf{``If the task depends on existing architecture or behavior, read the relevant source files first.''} This extends the previous rule from individual files to architectural context.
-A task like ``add a caching layer to the database module'' requires understanding not just the file to be modified, but also how callers interact with it, what interfaces exist, and what invariants are assumed.
+By requiring a fresh read immediately before any edit, the instruction ensures that the model operates on the file's current state rather than a stale mental model.
+The companion clause ``Read relevant sources if the task depends on existing architecture'' extends this rule from individual files to architectural context.
+A task like ``add a caching layer to the database module'' requires understanding not just the file to be modified, but also how callers interact with it, what interfaces it provides, and what invariants it assumes.
 The instruction prevents the model from jumping straight to code generation without understanding the broader context.